Somebody’s going to hell for the 2018-26 Honda Odyssey

 The headline may seem overly dramatic.
 After all, ugly car design doesn’t have nearly the negative consequences of, say, melting the polar ice caps.
 However, visual blight has been proven to increase the incidence of depression.
 That, in turn, reduces worker productivity, increases healthcare costs and makes life harder for TV comedy writers.

-This is why, if we were charged with creating a new religion that addresses the key issues of modern life, the 2018 Honda Odyssey’s styling would be considered sinful.
+This is why, if we were charged with creating a new religion that addresses the key issues of modern life, the 2018-26 Honda Odyssey’s styling would be considered sinful.
 And not just minorly so.
-Honda’s fifth-generation minivan is so depressingly primordial that it may increase the purely medical use of Desyrel, Khedezla and Lamictal by at least 14 percent in the coming year.
+Honda’s fifth-generation minivan is so depressingly primordial that it may have increased the purely medical use of Desyrel, Khedezla and Lamictal by at least 14 percent over the last eight years.

 That’s an outsized impact for one car, particularly when a minivan is typically so innocuous that it goes virtually unnoticed.